lines64/Manifold-Markets-Converter/README.md

 <img align="left" src="Manifold Markets Converter/icon128.png" height="65px">

 A simple open-source browser extension to change the % into odds on [Manifold.markets](https://manifold.markets?referrer=prezlus).
-Convert percentages into decimal, US, fractional, Hong Kong, Indonesian or Malaysian odds.Developed with the purpose of making it easier to spot arbitrage opportunities on "multiple choice" markets.
+Convert percentages into decimal, US, fractional, Hong Kong, Indonesian or Malaysian odds.
+Developed with the purpose of making it easier to spot arbitrage opportunities on "multiple choice" markets.

 ## Screenshots